Christian-QA/redfern-dnd-website/README.md

 Once 'Started MesaDND in 8.613 seconds (JVM running for 9.055)' appears in the terminal, you can access the application as a user by searching for the configured localport in a browser of your choice, though [Google Chrome](https://www.google.com/chrome/) is recommended.

 ## Disclaimer
 The project's development is in its alpha stage and is not yet ready for public release.
+The current version is v0.1.5.

 ## Getting Started